How authentication works in Active Directory

 UserLock and credential provider

-Offering a custom credential provider, UserLock integrates seamlessly with the Windows agent and credential provider, providing an experience that's close to native Windows logon.
+UserLock integrates seamlessly with the Windows agent and credential provider, providing an experience that's close to native Windows logon.
 It eliminates the need for a separate UserLock agent, except for enrollment (as of UserLock 12.2).

 UserLock and Windows Hello

 While not mentioned above, Windows Hello is an authentication technology that allows users to log on to their Windows devices without a traditional password.
 Instead, they can use biometric data or a PIN.
 UserLock is compatible with Windows Hello.
-Using Windows Hello for no-password login, UserLock can seamlessly apply MFA and access control to that session, enhancing security without sacrificing usability.
+Using Windows Hello for no-password login, UserLock can seamlessly apply identity security and access control to that session, enhancing security without sacrificing usability.

 UserLock SSO and secure access to the cloud